1956 French legislative election

 The anticipated legislative elections took place when Faure was defeated by the National Assembly.
-Even though the French Communist Party re-emerged as the country's most popular party (for the last time in its history), it did not join the government.
+Even though the French Communist Party re-emerged as the country's most popular party, it did not join the government.
 A coalition was formed behind Mendès-France and advocated a peaceful resolution of the Algerian conflict.
 This Republican Front was composed of the French Section of the Workers' International (SFIO, socialist party) of Guy Mollet, the Radical Party of Pierre Mendès-France, the Democratic and Socialist Union of the Resistance of François Mitterrand and the National Centre of Social Republicans of Jacques Chaban-Delmas.
 Faure was excluded from the Radical Party – in response he transformed the Rally of the Republican Lefts (which had been abandoned by those groups which had now joined the Republican Front) into a party that he led, and he campaigned with the center-right parties.

 The French Communist Party remained the largest party and the Republican Front obtained a relative majority in order to end the Algerian War.

-The Poujadists won 52 seats versus predictions of six to eight, and the press stated that they held the balance of power.
+The Poujadists won 51 seats versus predictions of six to eight, including a young Jean-Marie Le Pen, and the press stated that they held the balance of power.
 Media reception was mixed, with the result welcomed by communist supporters and condemned by papers such as The Times, Le Figaro, and The Saturday Evening Post.

 The coalition cabinet was led by the Socialist leader Guy Mollet.
 At the beginning he was also supported by the Communists, but pressure from the pieds-noir in Algeria incited him into leading a very repressive policy against the Algerian nationalists.
-This policy was criticized by Vice-Prime Minister Mendès-France and other members of the cabinet, who resigned, thus splitting the Republican Front.
+This policy was criticized by Vice-Prime Minister Mendès-France and other members of the cabinet, who resigned, splitting the Republican Front.
 Mollet and his successors floundered in the conflict until May 1958.